Mark-MDO47/UniRemote/code/UniRemoteRcvrTemplate/README.md

 The binary file you will point the website to is generated from the Arduino IDE by **Sketch** --> **Export Compiled Binary**

-If you then send an **"OTA:WEB"** command with your WIFI_OTA_ESP_NOW_PWD following the command, UniRemoteRcvrTemplate will log-in to your WiFi and generate an OTAWebUpdate webpage.
-You login to this OTAWebUpdate webpage, choose the file to upload, and start the binary file code upload Over-The-Air.
+If you then send an **"OTA:WEB"** command with your WIFI_OTA_ESP_NOW_PWD following the command, UniRemoteRcvrTemplate will log-in to your WiFi SSID and generate an OTAWebUpdate webpage.
+Use a browser to login to this OTAWebUpdate webpage, choose the file to upload, and start the binary file code upload Over-The-Air.

+### IP Address of OTAWebUpdate webpage
-If you have a USB serial monitor attached when you do this, it will tell what the IP address of the OTAWebUpdate website is.
-Of course, that sort of defeats the purpose of OTA.
+If you have a USB serial monitor attached when you do this, it will tell the IP address of the OTAWebUpdate website.
+Of course, having a USB port attached sort of defeats the purpose of OTA updates.

+UniRemoteRcvrTemplate also registers the name **ESP32.local**.
+You can either enter that or enter **http://esp32.local/** into your browser to open the OTAWebUpdate website.

 My approach is to make my WiFi router give a static IP address to the ESP32 so I don't have to search for it.